balthazarneveu/interactive_pipe/readme.md

 - Cache intermediate results in RAM for much faster processing
 - `KeyboardControl` : no slider on UI but exactly the same internal mechanism, update on key press.
 - Support Curve plots (2D signals)
+- :new: gradio backend (+allows sharing with others)